OskarUnn/intern-decision-engine-backend/TICKET-101-conclusion.md

 - DecisionEngineController is in a module called "endpoint", I would rename the module to "controller" to follow best practices

 ## Most important shortcoming
-The decision engine does not determine the loan based on the credit score as specified in the requirements
+The decision engine does not determine the loan based on the credit score and the constraints as specified in the requirements